3.3 - New Time Zone Dialog#

 It is inconvenient to use this pop-up panel because you have to click

-before typing.
+the NSTextField before typing.
 Sometimes, it is more convenient to

 control the user interface via keyboard rather than mouse.